ICI3D/MMED/projects/malariaImmunity.md

 ## Background

 Clinical immunity to malaria is an important medical, dynamical and public health phenomenon.
-The importance of *transmission from* clinically immune individuals â people who carry malaria parasites but are not clinically ill â in population-level dynamics is poorly understood.
+The importance of *transmission from* clinically immune individuals (people who carry malaria parasites but are not clinically ill) in population-level dynamics is poorly understood.

 -   Chiyaka _et al_ (2013) [The stability of malaria elimination][Chiyaka2013]. _Science_ 339: 909-910.
 -   Keegan and Dushoff (2013) [Population-level effects of clinical immunity to malaria][Keegan2013]. _BMC Infectious Diseases_ 13:428 DOI: 10.1186/1471-2334-13-428